sourceallies/beanoh/readme.txt

 == Test Design
 Beanoh requires a test bootstrap Spring context file.
-BeanohTestCase looks for a Spring context within the classpath with the same name as the test plus "-BeanohContext.xml".
-For eacmple 'com.sourceallies.anything.SomethingTest' will use 'com.sourceallies.anything.SomethingTest-BeanohContext.xml' to bootstrap the Spring context.
+BeanohTestCase looks for a Spring context in the classpath with the same name as the test plus "-BeanohContext.xml".
+For eaxmple 'com.sourceallies.anything.SomethingTest' will use 'com.sourceallies.anything.SomethingTest-BeanohContext.xml' to bootstrap the Spring context.
 Add imports to this bootstrap context for each of the context files that you wish to load.
 If you need to override beans they must be added to